 Layer 1: The Salad Dressing

 The first layer of the mason jar salad is always the dressing.
-You can use any type of dressing you like!
+You can use any dressing you like!

 Layer 2: Hearty Vegetables

-This layer is very important because it’s used to shield the dressing from the lettuce and other vulnerable ingredients.
+This layer is essential because it shields the dressing from the lettuce and other vulnerable ingredients.
 In this layer, you’d use vegetables that can hold up to being in dressing for a week or so.

-Like I said, think vegetables that would do well in a marinade or pickled.
-Vegetables I have used are:
+Think vegetables that would do well in a marinade or pickled.
+For example, the vegetables I have in layer two of a salad in a jar are:

 - Cucumbers